Mammut 9.5 Crag Classic Review

 Handling

 When considering handling, it's hard for us not to compare this rope to the way the old Infinity handled.
 While we aren't exactly comparing apples to apples considering that we tested the Crag Classic instead of the Crag Dry, we have to admit that the way this rope handles may in fact be an improvement over the old Infinity.
 The rope is slippery and supple in a way that allows it to easily slide through a GriGri or similar belay device when belaying and feels really nice in the hands.
-Some ropes are very soft and bend with a ton of ease, such as most made by Petzl, although this rope is not quite on that level of softness.
+Some ropes are very soft and bend with a ton of ease, such as most models made by Petzl.
+This rope is not quite at that level of softness.
 At the same time, it is not stiff and inflexible, like some thicker ropes tend to be.
 Call it right in the middle of the sweet spot.

 One thing we noticed is that after four months of rigorous testing that has included at least 200 pitches of use, this rope has not stiffened up like Mammut ropes have a reputation for doing.
 Over time, many people complain that Mammut ropes become "cord-like" and less flexible, which impacts their performance, especially when belaying.
 We have not noticed this effect in any way, and the rope remains just as supple and easy to manipulate through the device or into knots as when we first uncoiled it.